TEKIMAX/marketpulse/README.md

 > On-demand local market analysis toolkit powered by Codex CLI & OpenAI models.

+## Our Why

+At MarketPulse, we believe that every entrepreneur and non-profit organization deserves access to powerful market analysis tools.
+Small business owners and mission-driven organizations often lack the resources to conduct comprehensive market research.
+By leveraging public-sector data and AI, we aim to:

+- Democratize market intelligence
+- Empower entrepreneurs to validate ideas and plan growth
+- Support non-profits in understanding community needs and measuring impact
+- Lower the barrier to entry for meaningful insights

+With MarketPulse, we make it easy and affordable to gather and analyze local market data, so mission-driven individuals and organizations can focus on making a difference.

 MarketPulse leverages public-sector data (U.S. Census Bureau, Socrata portals) and AI to deliver:
 - Competitor landscape mapping
 - Trend summaries across demographics, economy, and news